Terms of Service

 For month-to-month Services, Storm will provide a refund for the cancelled portion of monthly service Fees that you have paid in advance for Services.
 This refund will be pro-rated based on the number of days left in the last monthly billing cycle after cancellation.

-Notwithstanding the foregoing, Storm does not issue any credits or refunds for cancellations for cause by Storm, pursuant to Section 36.
-Storm Fibre Services are also subject to different cancellation and refund terms, as set out in the applicable Service Agreement(s).
+Notwithstanding the foregoing, Storm does not issue any credits or refunds for cancellations for cause by Storm, pursuant to Section 37.
+Services may also be subject to different cancellation and refund terms, as set out in the applicable Service Agreement(s)

 Storm may, at its sole discretion, restore your Services, with or without conditions that may include: